senorGPT/CTF_crackmes.one/vilxd - crack the points/vilxd - crack the points - Solution.md

 This is a ***patching / poke-the-variable*** challenge and not a ***find-the-correct-input*** kind of challenge...
 So my take away is:

 - *“Use a debugger or hex editor to make the program show points > 0.”*
-- Any way you achieve that (editing the global, patching *printf*, changing the string) is considered a “solve”.
+- Any way you achieve that (editing the global, patching `printf`, changing the string) is considered a “*solve*”.